MasterCard Lola: Unrealised Lola V10 engine and Ford-Cosworth V8

-Drivers
+Drivers and failure to qualify in Melbourne

-Vincenzo Sospiri, an International Formula 3000 champion and Formula One test driver, and Ricardo Rosset were signed to drive.
+Vincenzo Sospiri, an International Formula 3000 champion and Formula One test driver with Benetton, and Ricardo Rosset were signed to drive.
 By the time the car made it to the 1997 Australian Grand Prix, the team's failings were laid bare, with the cars bottom of the qualifying timesheets by a considerable margin.
 Under 1997 rules, drivers would only be allowed to start a race if they set a qualifying time within 107% of the pole position time or if under exceptional circumstances, they fail to qualify, their time in practice would be considered.
-At 11 and 13 seconds respectively, with the unintended Ford unit, Sospiri and Rosset were nowhere near achieving this.
-The cars were tested at Silverstone shortly after the Australian Grand Prix but both were again slowest with times in excess of 10 seconds off the front runners.
+At 11 and 13 seconds respectively, with the ageing Ford unit, Sospiri and Rosset were nowhere near achieving this.
+The cars were tested at Silverstone shortly after the Australian Grand Prix but both were again slowest with times in excess of 9 seconds off the front runners.

 Withdrawal

 On 26 March 1997, the Wednesday before the Brazilian Grand Prix, Lola announced it was withdrawing from the Brazil race due to "financial and technical problems".
 Lola's staff, who had already travelled to Interlagos, returned to the team's base in Huntingdon, England.
 Shortly afterwards, Lola withdrew from the World Championship outright.

 In its short existence as a Formula One constructor, Lola had incurred £6 million in debt; the company went into receivership several weeks later.
 Irish entrepreneur Martin Birrane purchased the company and oversaw a revival in the company's fortunes; however, Lola has not been involved in Formula One in any capacity since.
 Rosset would go on to race for Tyrrell in 1998, but the promising Sospiri would never compete in Formula One again.